KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/1scaffold/README.md

 # Open the application in your IDE

-Let's open the code up in the IDE to make it easier to work.
+Let's open the code up in the IDE to get a tour of the files and make code changes.

+Open the "trivia" project folder in VS Code.

 >[!TIP]
 >Open the current working directory in VS Code by running